AliAzlanDev/Reflib/README.md

 **Notes on different formats**:

+* "EndNote SDB" is an intermediate format which can be contained inside `.enlx` (zip) files or as stand alone `.enl` files.
+Both of these are SQLite format databases with tables including `refs` which actually contains the refernces
 * Medline seems to implement a totally different [publication type system](https://www.nlm.nih.gov/mesh/pubtypes.html) than others.
 Reflib will attempt to guess the best match, storing the original type in the `medlineType` key.
 Should the citation library be exported _back_ to Medline / `.nbib` files this key will take precedence to avoid data loss